AIAutomationSoftware DevelopmentMachine Learning

 When Off-the-Shelf Wins

-If your use case is general-purpose and your data isn't highly specialized, a well-prompted GPT-4 or Claude call is almost certainly the right answer.
+They're also good enough for the majority of general tasks: summarization, classification, code generation, customer support triage.
+If your use case is general-purpose and your data isn't highly specialized, a well-prompted GPT-4o or Claude call is almost certainly the right answer.
 The productivity gain from getting started in a week beats the theoretical accuracy gain from a custom model you'll finish in six months.

 When Custom Models Start to Make Sense

-There are specific conditions where building custom — whether that means fine-tuning, training from scratch, or running open-source models locally — starts to win on the economics:
+There are specific conditions where building custom — whether that means fine-tuning, training from scratch, or running open-source models locally — starts to win on economics and performance:

 The Middle Ground: Fine-Tuning